apereo/cas/docs/cas-server-documentation/authentication/Configuring-Authentication-Throttling-LDAP.md

 Throttled authentication attempts may be handed down to an LDAP server that would attempt to update the user record to reflect the status of the locked account.
-This capability would attempt to locate the throttled account in LDAP to update the appropriate attribute the represents the account-locked status.
-Presumably, the user account would then be blocked from future LDAP authentication attempts if and when the throttled authentication period expires.
+This capability would attempt to locate the throttled account in LDAP to update the appropriate attribute that represents the account-locked status.
+Presumably, the user account would then be blocked from future LDAP authentication attempts until the throttled authentication period expires or the lock from account status is removed.

 <div class="alert alert-info"><strong>Usage</strong><p>
 To locate the user account, the throttled submission must be able to locate the username